Ravel Masterclass led by Pierre-Laurent Aimard

 Luowen HUANG

-Luowen Huang started learning piano from her parents at the age of five.
-In 2011, she studied at the Hochschule für Musik Hanns Eisler in Berlin, Hochschule für Musik, Theater und Medien in Hannover, Hochschule für Musik und Theater in München.
+Luowen Huang studied at the Hochschule für Musik Hanns Eisler in Berlin, as well as in Hanover and Munich.
 She studied under piano educator Professor Bernd Goetze Susanne Grützmann, Georg Sava, Olivier Gardon, Jan Philip Schulze and Adrian Oetiker.
 As a young pianist, she won prizes in several international competitions, such as: second place in the Argento Piano Competition; Most Popular Audience Award in the Mayenne Piano Competition in France; 1st place in IBLA competition in Italy.
 She has given concerts in Italy, France, Germany, Malaysia, South Korea, Japan, Malaysia, Indonesia, Thailand and other countries.
-While in Germany, she visited Hannover, Berlin, Oldenstadt and other places.
 She toured the United States, performing at the University of Virginia, Oklahoma, Arkansas, and New York, where she gave a successful concert in New York's Carnegie Hall.

 Nima MIRKHOSHHAL

-From drumming on pots as a child to performing on international stages: Pianist Nima Mirkhoshal studied in Hannover and with Pierre-Laurent Aimard.
+From drumming on pots as a child to performing on international stages: Pianist Nima Mirkhoshhal studied in Hannover and with Pierre-Laurent Aimard.
 He has performed in major venues such as the Laeiszhalle in Hamburg, the Beethovenfest in Bonn and the Concertgebouw in Amsterdam.
-A prizewinner at Jugend musiziert, the Grotrian-Steinweg Competition and the Cleveland International Piano Competition, his performances have been broadcast by NDR, WDR and IDAGIO.
+A prizewinner at Jugend musiziert, the Grotrian-Steinweg Competition and a participant at the Cleveland International Piano Competition, his performances have been broadcast by NDR, WDR and IDAGIO.
 He has studied with Alfred Brendel, Menahem Pressler, Boris Berezovsky and others.

 Felicia TONI